THE BLOG

 *Please note: relaxation and meditation practices may cause you to experience upsetting memories or difficult emotions.
 While these practices can be a beneficial way to release these emotions and memories, it is important that you check with your health care provider before starting a relaxation/meditation practice if you feel you may have difficulties processing memories and emotions should they come up during practice.

-The information presented here is for entertainment and informational purposes only.
+The information presented in this blog is for entertainment and informational purposes only.
 The information in this post is subject to interpretation and is an expression of opinion.
 It is not intended for, and does not replace professional, medical, legal, business, and/or health related opinions and advice.
 It is not a substitute for counselling or any other type of therapy, or medical advice from qualified professionals.